sgotzler/praxis-session/markdown.md

 # Editing and Writing with Markdown

-Developed in 2004 by John Gruber, "Markdown" is that name of a lightweight markup language you can use to add formatting elements to plain text files.
+Developed in 2004 by John Gruber, "Markdown" is the name of a lightweight markup language you can use to add formatting elements to plain text files.

-A markup language is thus a way of formatting and enriching plain text (e.g. adding headers, tags, hyperlinks, etc.) Also, Markdown is increasingly the most commonly used form of markup language for DIY web-development projects.
+A markup language is a way of formatting and enriching plain text (e.g. adding headers, tags, hyperlinks, etc.) Also, Markdown is increasingly the most commonly used form of markup language for DIY web-development projects.

 **Markdown has many advantages over HTML:**